 \section{Conclusion}

-This paper addresses the problem of minimizing a composite convex upper-level objective within the optimal solution set of a composite convex lower-level problem.
-We demonstrate that solving the simple bilevel problem is equivalent to identifying the left-most root of a nonlinear equation.
-Subsequently, we employ a bisection method to solve this nonlinear equation.
-By introducing a novel dual approach for solving the subproblem, our proposed algorithm can produce an $(\epsilon, \epsilon)$-optimal solution with near-optimal complexity results for both the upper- and lower-level problems under weak assumptions.
-Notably, this near-optimal rate aligns with the optimal rate observed in unconstrained smooth or composite optimization when omitting the logarithmic terms.
-Numerical experiments also demonstrate the superior performance of our method compared to state-of-the-art approaches.
+This paper investigates the simple bilevel optimization problem of minimizing a composite convex function over the optimal solution set of another composite convex problem.
+We reformulate the problem as finding the left-most root of a nonlinear equation and propose bisection and Newton methods to solve it.
+The proposed methods achieve near-optimal operation complexity for both upper- and lower-level objectives under weaker assumptions than those required in existing works.